lsst-sqre/gafaelfawr/docs/configuration.rst

     This is intended for deployments using CILogon with COmanage for identity management.
     The enrollment URL will normally be the initial URL for a COmanage user-initiated enrollment flow.

+``config.cilogon.uidClaim``
+    The claim of the OpenID Connect ID token from which to take the numeric UID.
+    Only used if :ref:`UID lookup in LDAP <ldap-user>` is not configured.
+    The default is ``uidNumber``.

+``config.cilogon.usernameClaim``
+    The claim of the OpenID Connect ID token from which to take the username.
+    The default is ``uid``.

 Generic OpenID Connect
 ^^^^^^^^^^^^^^^^^^^^^^